-So, with those three options in mind, let’s look at how you might pull on different levers in the 7Ps marketing mix.
+With those options in mind, let’s look at how you might pull on different levers in the 7Ps marketing mix.
 Let’s look at how you can market informational digital services.

-In all three options, you need to make some place decisions.
+In all 3 options, you have to make some place decisions.
 Where and how will customers find and experience this information?
 This slightly stretches the original definition of place from the 4Ps model, in that the place can now be online.

-You also need to plan for both the people and the process elements.
+You also need to plan the people and the process elements.

-So, how do you plan for and manage the people who’ll create the information, for example?
-What’s the process where customers find the information, how will they interact with it, and how will it move them on to the next stage of the customer experience journey?
+How do you manage the people who’ll create the information, for example?
+What’s the process where customers find the information?
+How will they interact with it, and how will it move them on to the next stage of the journey?

-In particular, if you’re selling the information as a package, you need a plan to make the creator of that information part of your mix.
-For example, do they have credible and relevant experience, qualifications or a reputation that’ll convince more people to buy the information package?
+In particular, if you’re selling the information as a package, the creator of that information has to be part of your plan.
+For example, do they have credible and relevant experience?
+Qualifications?
+A reputation that’ll convince more people to buy the package?